TomHeaven/nccl-osx/README.md

 NCCL requires at least CUDA 7.0 and Kepler or newer GPUs.
 For PCIe based platforms, best performance is achieved when all GPUs are located on a common PCIe root complex, but multi-socket configurations are also supported.

 ## Build

+To install NCCL on Mac OS X 10.13, first ensure Homebrew, XCode 9(.4.1) and CUDA-SDK (10.0 or 10.1) are properly installed.

 Note: the official and tested builds of NCCL can be downloaded from: https://developer.nvidia.com/nccl.
 You can skip the following build steps if you choose to use the official builds.